 Exalate maintains its connectors to stay compatible with platform API updates.
 When a connected platform releases a new API version, Exalate updates its connector to support it.
 The scripting layer also provides flexibility to adjust mappings if a platform introduces new fields or changes its data model.
 This reduces the risk of sync failures due to platform updates compared to custom-built integrations.

 If your legacy system exposes a REST API, Exalate can connect to it through its custom connector framework.
-This makes it practical for government agencies, manufacturing companies, and enterprises that need to bridge older systems with modern cloud platforms like Jira, ServiceNow, or Salesforce without replacing existing infrastructure.
+This applies to government agencies, manufacturers, and enterprises that need to bridge older systems with modern cloud platforms like Jira, ServiceNow, or Salesforce without replacing existing infrastructure.

 Recommended Reading: